arepo90/rescue_relay/README.md

 ## Notes

-- By default, it selects a single camera on port 0 and the default audio device.
-You can modify the chosen ports and number of devices through the `cam_ports` and `mic_ports` vectors.
+- By default, it scans and selects the available cameras, as well as the default audio device.
+You can modify the ports manually through the `cam_` and `mic_` vectors.
 - This is a _fire-and-forget_ type of program; it's supposed to be started and kept in the background indefinitely.
 - The video sources are reserved for the entire duration of the program.
 - The first 4 socket ports from `START_PORT` (inclusive) are always used, with increasing pairs proportional to the number of video sources.